Asynchronous Decentralized SGD with Quantized and Local Updates: Introduction

-In sum, relative to prior work on decentralized algorithms, our contributions are as follows.
-We are the first to consider the impact of local updates, asynchrony, and quantization in conjunction with decentralized SGD.
-We show that the cost for the linear reduction in communication in $H$ given by local steps is at worst a squared variance increase in the parameter $H$.
-Our analysis technique relies on a fine-grained analysis of individual interactions, which is different than that of previous work, and can yield improved bounds even in the case where $H = 1$.
-By leveraging the lattice-based quantization scheme of~\cite{davies2020distributed}, we also allow for communication-compression.
-From the implementation perspective, the performance of our algorithm is superior to that of previous methods, notably D-PSGD~\cite{lian2017can}, AD-PSGD~\cite{lian2017asynchronous} and SGP~\cite{assran2018stochastic}, mainly due to the ability to take local steps.
+In sum, we are the first to explicitly consider the \emph{asynchronous gossip model}, and the impact of local updates, asynchrony, and quantization used \emph{in conjunction} together with decentralized SGD.
+Our technique is new, relies on a fine-grained analysis of individual interactions, and can yield improved bounds even in the case where $H = 1$.
+Further, our algorithm is the first to allow for both communication-compression and non-blocking communication.
+From the implementation perspective, the performance of our algorithm matches or improves that of previous methods, notably D-PSGD~\citep{lian2017can}, AD-PSGD~\citep{lian2017asynchronous} and SGP~\citep{assran2018stochastic}.

-\cite{wang2018cooperative} and ~\cite{koloskova2020unified} provide analysis frameworks for the synchronous version of decentralized SGD with local updates, and possibly changing topologies.
-This is a different setting from ours, since it requires each agent to take an equal number of gradient steps before every interaction round, and therefore does not allow for agents to progress at different speeds (asynchrony).
-Further, we support quantization, and validate our analysis at scale.